Scrashdown/PRU-Audio-Processing/Report/Report.md

 ![Overview of the whole processing chain](Pictures/PRU_processing_chain.png)

-The code for the main implementation can be found in `src/6Mic-CIC/`.

 ### Core processing code

 The core audio processing code, which implements the CIC filter, is running on the PRU and handles the tasks of reading the data from the microphones in time, processing all the channels, writing the results directly into the host's memory (where a fixed size buffer has been allocated by `prussdrv`) and interrupting the host whenever data is ready to be retrieved by the host from its buffer.
 It is written exclusively in PRU assembly (`pru1.asm` in the project files).
 The CIC filter parameters chosen were `N = 4`, `M = 1` and `R = 16`.